Teaching Materials and Sharing Culture

 Personal

-Remember that most things can be bought here or found to use on campus (eg., There are pianos in many dorms and in the music school).
+• Remember that most things can be bought here or found to use on campus (e.g., There are pianos in many dorms and in the music school).
 As you are packing, think about what you can NOT get here, or what is expensive here–those are things you should bring.
-If you have a question about a specific item, let me know, and I’ll find out if it’s available here and the approximate cost.
+If you have a question about a specific item, let the FLTA Supervisor know and they find out if it’s available here and the approximate cost.

 • Money—as Fulbright told you, the stipend will probably not cover trips you might want to take, or souvenirs you might want to buy.
 Having cash and/or an international credit card will help, especially in the beginning days as you transition to setting up a bank account and getting your first stipend.
 Current FLTAs suggest that $200-$300 should be enough to get started here, but make sure you have some small bills (many places won’t accept a $100 bill, but will accept a $50.00, or $20.00 bill).